 Once you know who to target, you can create a budget and explore different ad formats to encourage people to engage further with your content.
 Remember that while YouTube ads are helpful, they shouldn't be the primary driver for growth.
 They should work together with your organic promotion to maximize visibility and presence on YouTube.

-12. Understand your results and optimize your channel
+12. Analyze your results

 Once your YouTube channel is up and running, you’ll want to track how it’s doing.
 Here are some of the metrics available in the YouTube Analytics: